rarooij98/ledlight-alarm/README.md

 I will use these endpoint and key variables later in void loop().

-### GET request
+### 3.3 - Do a GET request
-Next I needed to do a GET request in the loop.
+Next I needed to do a GET request.
 This will get me data about the delays/calamities.
-This is the code I used with the HttpClient library.
+I used with the HttpClient library for this.

 ```
 void loop() {